New Acland Coal Mine Expansion, Australia

 The plan was revised in 2012 and the same received approval from the federal government's Environment Protection and Biodiversity Conservation Act (EPBC) in January 2017.
-The project awaits approval of the mining leases, environmental authority and associated water licence before the company can consider making the final investment decision.
+The initial capital investment of the project is estimated to be approximately $500m.

 The mine is estimated to produce 80.4 million tonnes (Mt) of coal over the life of the mine, if the project proceeds.

 New Acland Coal Mine Stage-3 details

 The plan to expand the New Acland mine operations was first proposed in 2007.
 NAC, however, revised the project in 2012 to address the concerns raised by the Queensland government and local community about the potential impact of the project.